NIVeriStandAdd-Ons/J1939-Custom-Device/README.md

 J1939-Custom-Device
 ===================

+###MAJOR UPDATE ###

+THIS VERSION HAS MAJOR CHANGES.
+THE TRANSPORT LAYER FOR DATA WAS MOVED FROM A CUSTOM IMPLEMENTATION TO NATIVE XNET SUPPORT.
+THIS REQUIRES NI-XNET 16.0.

+MANY FEATURES HAVE BEEN ADDED OR CHANGED.
+IT WOULD BE BEST TO DELETE ANY PREVIOUS J1939 ADDON CONFIGURATION FROM YOUR SYSTEM DEFINITION, DELETE THE ADDON OUT OF YOUR CUSTOM DEVICES FOLDER, UPGRADE TO THIS VERSION, AND RE-BUILD YOUR SYSTEM DEFINITION.

+MAJOR NEW FEATURE:
+INFORMATION CHANNELS FOR TIMING ON INCOMING MESSAGES EVENT AND CYCLIC MESSAGES NOW SUPPORTED
+DISABLE CHANNEL SUPPORT ON ALL OUTGOING MESSAGES TRIGGER CHANNEL SUPPORT FOR EVENT MESSAGES
+IMPORT FROM A GENERIC J1939 DATABASE AND APPLY TO SPECIFIC ADDRESSES.
+IMPROVED WORKSPACE/TOOL OPERATION

+MAJOR CHANGES
+ADDON CAN ONLY SEND FROM PRE-DEFINED ADDRESSES.
+THIS APPLIES TO RAW MESSAGES AND REPLYING TO REQUESTS.

 This addon implements the J1939-21 specification (namely the transport protocols).
 The user can import j1939 messages from a .DBC file and then read or write those messages.
 In addition, this addon supports requesting and clearing active and previously active diagnostic trouble code.
 It support address claiming for addon's configured address.
 A custom workspace object and tool are provided for viewing network topology and DTCs among other things.

 ### LabVIEW Version ###